daniel-crown/daniel-crown.github.io/research.md

 ### Book Chapters:
-“Economic Resilience and Interregional Migration” with Tim Jaquet and Alessandra Faggian, New Frontiers in Inter-regional Migration Research, In press.
+Crown, D., Jaquet, T., & Faggian, A. (2018).
+Interregional Migration and Implications for Regional Resilience. *New Frontiers in Interregional Migration Research*, 231.

 “Migration and Human Capital: The role of Education in Migration, the Australian case” with Jonathan Corcoran and Alessandra Faggian, in preparation for The Economic Geography of Cross-border Migration.